PatrickEMcLean/DungeonMerchantStory/01-Draft.md

 "Then why did you bow and scrape."

 "Well, Lady-in-Waiting in a fancy term that mean serving girl.
-A noble kind of serving girl to be sure, but a serving girl all the same."
+A noble kind of serving girl to be sure, but a serving girl all the same.
+The trick is you treat the serving girls like Queens and treat the Queens like serving girls.
+Novelty.
+Rule Number One, everybody likes novelty."

+It has been a lifetime since I was rescued and apprenticed to Boltac, but I can honestly say, I have encountered no better summary of the true rules of etiquette than that.